nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my journey as a software developer.

+## Saturday 24-Feb-2023

+Worked on a few administrative and interview prep tasks, and watched an Azure Friday episode about billing: Monitoring and Reporting.
+This was timely since I recently started getting charges for a couple of AppServices (dimes and quarters worth, so at least it is small).

+Working through a tougher Java challenge: How to get the weight between multiple vertices.
+Key takeaways:

+- Generally speaking, a good traversal mechanism is Depth First, because reaching another Vertex requires searching the connected Edges to the Root (starting) Vertex.
+- Between two neighoring Vertices (on the same Edge) the algorithm just needs to get that one Edge Weight value and return it.
+- When there are Vertices between the root and target Vertices, some tracking mechanism is necessary.
+- The tracking mechanism needs to be able to 'back track' in case a Leaf (Vertex with no Edges) is reached.
+- Utilizing a recursive method is not a good choice because the Target Vertex might be found before all recursions have completed, and depending on exactly how the "back-out" is coded, this could cause the correct list of Edges to be removed (corrupt bread crumbs).

+I'll take a look at this again tomorrow, and I'll use a Stack rather than recursion to solve it.
+This way I'll have full control over the exit from the search pattern.

 ## Friday 23-Feb-2023

 Thursday was spent designing, testing, fiddling, redesigning, coding, and testing Graph class.
 The key takeaways are: